enzedonline/quill-blot-formatter2/README.md

 >
 > This package includes an updated Image blot that addresses this issue.

-To use that, simply include the following in your editor options:
+To use that updated blot, simply include the following in your editor options:

 ```javascript
 blotFormatter2: {